How is Ag Ventures legally organized?

 In general, Ag Ventures does not expect to distribute profits to its members.
 Proceeds generated from investments and development fees are expected to be reinvested in creating and developing new value-added business ventures.
-The value of being a member is the opportunity to participate in business ventures associated with Ag Ventures Alliance.
+However, this does not preclude the profit distributions.

 AgVA is a “business development” company, not an “economic development” company.

 AgVA’s primary purpose is not to create jobs and other economic activity for a geographic area but to create successful businesses for investors and locate them where they can be most successful

 AgVA also has a mission aspect.

 By creating successful businesses, AgVA also improves the rural economy.
 In a sense, it is a capitalistic approach to rural development.